 Build two new raised garden beds

 - Finally, an accomplished goal!
 (This largely only got done because we bought the materials BEFORE the great ER visit, but they’re done and we love them!)
 My husband built the two new beds in the same design as last year’s, and we also budgeted money to fill them with straight compost from the dump.
-(Hot Tip: Everyone told us this wouldn’t work and told us we’d need to mix in other soil, but everything has grown amazingly well for us in this!
-Plus it only costs $20 for a massive truck load, so we were able to fill both beds for just $30.)
+(Hot Tip: It only costs $20 for a massive truck load for compost from the dump, so we were able to fill both beds for just $30.
+If you have a large area to fill with soil, definitely look into this route!
+Depending on the makeup of the compost you buy, you might need to mix something else into it, but you can successfully use straight compost for the bulk of your project and save a lot of money this way.)

 Plant vegetables and herbs